Prostatitis

 Chronic bacterial prostatitis manifests with recurrent episodes of infection with or without complete resolution between bouts.
 Symptoms and signs tend to be milder than in acute prostatitis.

-Asymptomatic inflammatory prostatitis causes no symptoms and is discovered incidentally during evaluation for other prostate diseases when white blood cells are present in the urine.
+Asymptomatic inflammatory prostatitis causes no symptoms and is discovered incidentally during evaluation for other prostate diseases when white blood cells are present in the urine or on histologic evaluation of prostate tissue after prostate biopsy or surgery.

 Diagnosis of Prostatitis